‘Bed and ISA’ and ‘bed and pension’ are among the more unusual phrases you’ll come across as an investor.

 Return on a £200,000 original investment over 10 years – using bed and ISA vs doing nothing

-The chart shows the return on a £200,000 investment over 10 years, based on an annual return of 5% after fees.
+The chart showA chart shows the difference in returns on a £200,000 investment over 10 years by using bed and ISA versus doing nothing.
+The difference based on the new higher rate of CGT is £15,304.s the return on a £200,000 investment over 10 years, based on an annual return of 5% after fees.
 The vertical axis shows amounts from £315,000 to £340,000.
 The two green bars are named ‘Using bed and ISA’ and ‘Doing nothing’.
 The investor who uses bed and ISA by depleting their general account over five years (by moving £20,000 a year into their ISA) ends up with a portfolio worth £335,842 after 10 years.
 The investor who doesn’t use bed and ISA ends up with a portfolio worth £322,217 after 10 years.
 An arrow on the chart shows the difference between the two, which is £13,625.

 Notes: This hypothetical scenario is for illustrative purposes only and doesn’t represent a particular investment or its expected returns.
 The investor starts with £200,000 portfolio, split evenly between a general account and an ISA.
 The portfolio is made up of 75% shares and 25% bonds and returns 5% a year after fees.
-The calculations are based on tax rates and allowances for a higher-rate taxpayer as at September 2024.
+The calculations are based on a CGT rate of 24%.
 The investments are sold at the end of the final year.

 Source: Vanguard calculations.